orlenyslp/Caterpillar/README.md

 Before using the Caterpillar it is necessary to download the source code of the applications.

-#How to use Caterpillar Core
+## How to use Caterpillar Core

 Open a terminal in your computer and move to the folder caterpillar_core.

-For installing the dependencies, run the comand npm instsall.
+For installing the dependencies, run the comand $ npm instsall /$.

 For running the application use the comand gulp.